How to Quit a Job the Right Way (Step-by-Step Guide)

 8. Check if you are eligible for employee benefits

 Some companies offer employee benefits after resignation.
 Your service time may determine your eligibility.
 You may also receive other compensation for your services.
-Before leaving make an inquiry about the compensations you are entitled to and initiate claiming the benefits.
+Before leaving, inquire about the compensations you are entitled to and initiate claiming the benefits.

 9. Pack your personal items